Special Monthly Compensation

 Special Monthly Compensation Pay Rates

-Note: All Special Monthly Compensation applies ONLY TO VA Disability, not DoD.
+Note: All Special Monthly Compensation applies ONLY to VA Disability, not DoD.

 Overview